All Episodes

 But if you go back to the Democrat primaries because of Operation Chaos, Obama lost Pennsylvania by 10 points with six weeks to campaign there with no major primary.

-That Biden from from Pennsylvania from Scranton is going to somehow get the Pennsylvania vote.
+So they think, they think that getting O'Biden is that Biden from Pennsylvania, from Scranton is going to somehow get the Pennsylvania vote.

 This is a stretch and it's a reach.

-I mean, it's folks, it's breathtaking here.
+I mean, it's, folks, it's breathtaking here.

 Well, it doesn't, it's nowhere near Virginia.

-And the governor of Virginia said it did.
+And Governor Virginia said it did.

 And then we've got Ben Affleck.